Before we jump in, let’s get something straight.

-However, if you don’t have the audience to talk to directly, the strategies of reading 3-star reviews on Amazon or reading blog comments on other blogs work as well.
+However, if you don’t have the audience to talk to directly, the strategies of reading 3-star reviews on Amazon or reading blog comments on other blogs work.

 Once you know what your audience struggles with the most, it shouldn’t be too hard to create a lead magnet for which they will eagerly give you their email address.

-Remember, your lead magnet should be designed to not only grow your list, but to grow it with people who are likely to buy in the future.
+Remember, your lead magnet should be designed to not only grow your list, but to grow it with people who are likely to buy.
 That’s why it should be directly related to your paid offering.

 And don’t forget that no matter how great your lead magnet is, you must also make it visible on your blog and write copy around it that inspires your audience to download it.
-I suggest putting it across the top of your blog and in an unobtrusive, exit intent pop-up, as well.
+I suggest putting it across the top of your blog and in an unobtrusive, exit intent pop-up.

-In my course, Profitable Blogging, Simplified, I teach bloggers the process of creating a pocket launch to sell their first product.
+In my group coaching program, Profitable Blogging, Simplified, I teach bloggers the process of creating a pocket launch to sell their first product.

 Think about your audience’s biggest struggle.
 Can you create a 4 to 6 part course or coaching package that will help them through it?

-Your offer doesn’t need to solve all of their problems - just offer one solution that is worth $97.
+Your offer need not solve all of their problems – just offer one solution that is worth $100.

 Once you’ve created your offer and outlines and planned it, it’s time to sell it to your audience!